Table of Contents

 A potential sales cycle could look like:

-- Closing: finalising important documentation.
+- Closing: finalising important documentation and alignment on contract details.

-Now that we understand that the key responsibilities of an SDR are to find new business opportunities for AEs to close - the three key buckets of responsibilities for an SDR begin to make sense (see image below 👇)
+Now that we understand that the key responsibilities of an SDR are to find new business opportunities for AEs to close - the three key buckets of responsibilities for an SDR begin to make sense.

 An important caveat, the amount of time spent on say prospecting vs outreach will differ from company to company.